This guide will show step-by-step how to install Arch Linux on UEFI mode.

 FONT_MAP=

-Create a symbolic link with your timezone (to check available timezones, see the files/folders in /usr/share/zoneinfo/
+Create a symbolic link with your timezone (to check available timezones, see the files/folders in /usr/share/zoneinfo/)

-to your hostname (Computer Name)
+myhostnameto your hostname (Computer Name)

-and write (remember to change the myhostname
+After that, open the file /etc/hosts and write (remember to change the myhostname to your own)

 # IPv4 Hosts